Max Kepler Player Props: Twins vs. Nationals

 Max Kepler At The Plate

-- Kepler has two doubles, two home runs and two walks while batting .182.
+- Kepler is batting .167 with two doubles, two home runs and two walks.

-- Kepler has gotten a hit in four of nine games this year (44.4%), with multiple hits twice.
+- In four of 10 games this year (40.0%), Kepler has reached base via hit, and that includes multiple hits twice.

-- He has gone deep in two of nine games played this year, and in 5.4% of his plate appearances.
+- In 10 games played this season, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.